noord-hollandsarchief/image-compare/README.md

 ```bash
 cd %USERPROFILE%\Documents\GitHub\image-compare\ && pip install -r requirements.txt
 ```
+**Note:**
+If pip is not recognized by your machine, try restarting your command-line interface.
+If that doesn’t resolve the issue, run the Python installer again, select “Repair”, and make sure to check the box that says “Add Python to environment variables” in the “Advanced Options” section.

 Navigate to the scripts directory and run main.py.
 ```bash
 cd %USERPROFILE%\Documents\GitHub\image-compare\scripts && python main.py